MovieMaker93/hugo-arm-site/README.md

-# My portfolio/blog
+# Sample portfolio/blog

-My portfolio is created with hugo static site generator, you can find information [here](https://gohugo.io/)
+This sample/portfolio is created with hugo static site generator, you can find information [here](https://gohugo.io/)

 For testing purpose on local env::